KxSystems/docs/docs/kb/websockets.md

 Open 2 terminal windows, one for the websocket server, and one for the client.

-In the server q session, listen on a choosen port (e.g. 5000) and define a callback that replies with a string to client
+In the server q session, listen on a chosen port (e.g. 5000) and define a callback that replies with a string to client
 ```q
 q)\p 5000
 q).z.ws:{neg[.z.w] "server replied with ",$[10=type x;x;raze string x];}